bartvanerp/SPSsite/content/info/master_vca.md

 <br>

 ## Contact
+More information about the VCA lab can be found at the [TU/e website](https://www.tue.nl/en/research/research-groups/signal-processing-systems/video-coding-architectures/) or our [site](http://vca.ele.tue.nl/).
 Do you have any questions regarding the information above?
 Please do not hesitate to contact one of [our researchers](https://research.tue.nl/en/organisations/video-coding-architectures/persons/).

 <br>